I paid over $2000 for my reclining sofa. It is less than 5 years old and already falling apart.

 The chairs recline and adjust themselves to your body effortlessly and automatically.

 They do not have (or need) a footrest.

-American Leather’s Comfort Air chair line is amazingly comfortable.
+American Leather’s Comfort Air chair line is very comfortable.

 Prices are steep – around $3500 in fabric and $5000 in leather.